wivve/NLP-FL/README.md

     pip install -r requirements.txt
     ```

-4. Start the web-based interface:
+4. Start the training on cli:

     ```shell
     python train.py --model /path/to/file --dataset /dataset/x /dataset/y
     ```

-5. Open your web browser and go to `http://localhost:5000` to access the Text to SVG tool.

-## Usage

 ### Web Interface

+Coming soon ...
+### Commandline Interface

 Coming soon ...
 ## Contributing

 We welcome contributions to the Text to SVG project.
 If you would like to contribute, please follow these steps: